CesarPiresSevero/tinynoise/readme.md

 ## Overview

+### Features

+* Computationally and memory efficient algorithm
+* No math library needed
+* White, brown or pink noise available
+* Unit-tested using Cmocka

+### Pseudo Random Number Generator Algorithm

+The algorithm described below was designed by me.
+It was an effort to create a fix point, low footprint stochastic noise generator for integration on a low power DSP chip.
+This signal was used, after filtering, for tinnitus treatment.

+#### Implementation

 Random number generation with 16 bit variable
 * Using 3 seeds
 * Just 2 counters
 * Only one multiplication, two additions and one shift operation
 * Only 10 bytes need for RAM

-### Pseudo Random Number Generator Algorithm

-The algorithm described below was designed by me.
-It was an effort to create a fix point, low footprint stochastic noise generator for integration on a low power DSP chip.
-This signal was used, after filtering, for tinnitus treatment.

-#### Implementation

 1. Take a seed using the counter to select it.
 The counter is increased by 1 every loop.
 Here is an example of 3 seeds: